 Why you should create a custom login page

-As a WordPress site owner, you’re probably familiar with the default login page.
+As a WordPress site owner, you’re probably familiar with the default user login page.
 In terms of design, it’s pretty generic.
+You can’t customize it with a simple background image.

-Users can log in by visiting the /wp-admin or /wp-login.php login page URL and entering their username and password.
+Users can log in by visiting the /wp-admin or /wp-login.php login URL and entering their username and password.
 It’s also worth mentioning that, out of the box, it isn’t particularly secure.
+Anyone who knows about the wp-admin URL or wp-login.php page can try to login to your WordPress site.

 - Improved user experience and security.
-If your customers, clients, or subscribers are logging into the WordPress Dashboard, then you can dramatically improve the user experience by offering a custom WordPress login page.
-It’s also more secure, as if you change the login page URL, “drive by” attacks won’t be able to find the login page.
+If your customers, clients, or subscribers are logging in to the WordPress Dashboard, then you can dramatically improve the user experience by offering a custom WordPress login page.
+It’s also more secure, as you change the login page URL from wp-admin or the wp-login.php page, “drive by” attacks won’t be able to find the login form.

 - Lots of people manage your website.
 If your WordPress website is managed by multiple people (such as editors, bloggers, and authors), you might consider making the login experience more user-friendly.
-For example, you could set up custom redirects based on where users are most likely to go after logging in.
+For example, you could set up custom redirects in the WordPress dashboard based on where users are most likely to go after logging in.
 Or you could add social media OAuth login options.

 - You get a lot of website traffic.
 WordPress websites that get a lot of traffic regularly are more likely to get spam traffic, as well.
 This opens the door for hackers, spammers, and bots.
-Customizing the login page can help you improve security by protecting it from malicious scripts.
+Customizing the login page can help you improve security by protecting the WordPress dashboard from malicious scripts.
 One way to do this is by adding Google reCAPTCHA.

 - You want to white-label the login page.
-If you’re a freelancer, solopreneur, or design agency, you might want to white-label the login page for clients.
-For example, you could add branding elements (like logos) to the login screen or a personalized message.
+If you’re a freelancer, solopreneur, or design agency, you might want to white-label the login form for clients.
+For example, you could add branding elements (like logos and background images) to the login screen or a personalized message.
 This makes it more personalized to your clients than the default WordPress logo and branding.

 Of course, there are many reasons why you might want to customize the WordPress login page.
-In the following sections, we’ll explain how you can do everything from setting up redirects to hiding the admin bar and customizing the login screen.
+In the following sections, we’ll explain how you can do everything from setting up redirects to hiding the admin bar and admin area and customizing the wp-admin/wp-login.php login screen.

 Setting up a redirect from default WordPress login to front-end login